simeononsecurity/simeononsecurity.ch/content/articles/hackthebox-academy-vs-tryhackme-what-is-best/index.en.md

 ## Overview of HackTheBox Academy and TryHackMe

 Both **HackTheBox Academy** and **TryHackMe** are online platforms that offer hands-on cybersecurity training through interactive labs, challenges, and exercises.
-They cover a wide range of cybersecurity topics, including network security, web application security, cryptography, and more.
+They cover many cybersecurity topics, including network security, web application security, cryptography, and more.

 While both platforms aim to teach cybersecurity concepts, they have different approaches to learning, pricing models, and target audiences that have evolved significantly through 2026.